Ancient Greek ruins with columns in Roman Agora, Athens.

 Additional information

-• Each booking is valid for one device; if you’ll use multiple devices, make sure to book separately for each.
+• Your booking is valid for a single device; if multiple devices are needed, book separately.

-• You can enter the archaeological site only during your selected time slot.
-Your ticket is valid from 15 minutes before until 15 minutes after your chosen slot.
+• The archaeological site entry must occur during your designated time slot.
+Your ticket remains valid from 15 minutes before to 15 minutes after the selected slot.

-• Arrive at least 30 minutes early to allow time for security and entry.
-Note that entry is permitted up to 20 minutes before closing time.
+• Arrive at least 30 minutes early for security checks and entry procedures; note that visitors can enter up until 20 minutes prior to closing.

-• You’ll need an Android smartphone (version 5.0 or later) or an iOS device (version 15.0 or later).
-The audio tour is not compatible with Windows Phones, iPhone 6/6 Plus or earlier, iPod Touch 6th generation or earlier, iPad 4th generation or earlier, iPad Air 1st generation, or iPad Mini 3rd generation or earlier.
+• Audio tours are compatible only with Android smartphones (version 5.0+) or iOS devices (version 15.0+).
+Incompatible devices include Windows Phones, iPhone 6/6 Plus or earlier models, iPod Touch 6th generation or older, iPad 4th generation or prior, iPad Air 1st generation, and iPad Mini 3rd generation or before.

-• Make sure your phone has 100 to 150 MB of free storage space to download the audio tour.
+• Ensure your phone has between 100 to 150 MB of free storage for the audio tour download.

-• Routes within the site may vary, and some restrictions may apply—please follow all posted guidance while on-site.
+• Routes within the site may vary; adhere strictly to all posted guidance while on-site.

-• Opening hours vary seasonally: from November to March, the site is open from 8am to 3pm, while from April to August, it is open from 8am to 7:30pm, with closing times gradually reduced in September and October; last entry is always 30 minutes before closing.
+The opening hours change with seasons: November through March, open from 8am to 3pm.
+From April to August, it's open until 7:30pm, gradually reducing in September and October.
+The last entry is always 30 minutes before closing time.

 Concession eligibility

-• EU citizens up to 25 years old enjoy free admission year-round with a valid ID or passport.
+• EU citizens aged up to 25 years can access the site for free with a valid ID or passport any day of the year.

-• Non-EU visitors aged 6 to 25 are eligible for discounted admission with a valid ID or passport.
+• Non-EU visitors between ages 6 and 25 are entitled to discounted entry, provided they have a valid ID or passport.

 Roman Agora ruins with columns in Athens, Greece, surrounded by historic buildings.